fny21/DARE/README.md

 # Long-Sequence Recommendation Models Need Decoupled Embeddings

-This repo provides official code for DARE: Decoupled Attention and Representation Embedding model.
+This repository provides the official implementation of **DARE: Decoupled Attention and Representation Embedding model**.

 ## 🔥 News

-Our paper have been accepted at **International Conference on Learning Representations** (ICLR 2025).
+Our paper has been accepted to **International Conference on Learning Representations** (ICLR 2025).

 ## 🛠️ Environment

-There is no strict limit on package versions.
-If you like, you can use your existing environment supporting pytorch, and install some packages when you need them.
-It should not be too difficult.
-Certainly, You can also create a new conda environment and install dependencies using the following command.
+There are no strict package version requirements.
+You can use your existing environment with PyTorch support and install additional dependencies as needed.
+If you prefer, you can also set up a new Conda environment using the following commands:

 ```
 conda create --name DARE python=3.7